LearnWeb3DAO/Senior-Track/L6-Delegate-Call.md

 <Quiz questionId="bd4b53a7-05a7-4290-b34e-291815a9ddb7" />

 You know from the previous lessons that each variable slot in solidity is of 32 bytes which is 256 bits.
-And when we used `.delegatecall()` from `Student` to `Calculator` we used the storage of `Student` and not of `Calculator` but the problem is that even though we are using the storage of `Student`, the slot numbers are based on the calculator contract and in this case when you assign a value to `result` in the `add` function of `Calculator.sol`, you are actually assigning the value to `mySum` which in the student contract.
+And when we used `.delegatecall()` from `Student` to `Calculator` we used the storage of `Student` and not of `Calculator` but the problem is that even though we are using the storage of `Student`, the slot numbers are based on the calculator contract and in this case when you assign a value to `result` in the `add` function of `Calculator.sol`, you are actually assigning the value to `mySum` which is in the student contract.

 This can be problematic, because storage slots can have variables of different data types.
 What if the `Student` contract instead had values defined in this order?